Frequently Asked Questions

 The privacy of all parties involved in a complaint process shall be respected insofar as it does not interfere with the University's legal obligation to investigate allegations of misconduct, to take appropriate action, or as otherwise provided by law.
 University staff and faculty members are required to report information they receive about sexual misconduct to the Office of Equal Opportunity & Affirmative Action so that the University can provide appropriate support and notify complainants of their rights to file a complaint and their options for adjudication.

-Department of Public Safety 1735 East South Campus Dr
+University Safety Department 1735 East South Campus Dr

 Emergency: 911 Non-emergency: 801-585-2677 (COPS)